1880 – 1910

 This Finnish masterpiece inspired a music video by fellow countrymen and women of heavy metal band Nightwish

-As the name of the art movement implies, the paintings display objects that represent abstract ideas, i.e symbols.
+As the name of the art movement implies, the paintings display objects–symbols–that represent abstract ideas.
 For example, the terrifying angel in The Death of the Grave Digger (below) symbolizes death.
 Most of the symbolism referred to death, decadence and debauchery.
 Extending the symbolism to a whole painting makes it allegorical.
 The Three Brides below is an example where the three brides represent three states of the soul.
 The artists used mythological characters and biblical events: dark spirits, angels, gods and goddesses.

 Symbolism vs. Surrealism: Despite the common characteristic of placing objects in bizarre juxtapositions in both art styles, there is one main difference: in a Symbolist artwork, everything is meaningful.
 Also there is always a single, coherent idea that ties up all the strange symbols in one painting.
 As for Surrealist art, symbols are often irrational and nonsensical.
-Sometimes they’re even used in a playful and humorous way which would never be seen in Symbolist art.
+Sometimes they’re used in a playful and humorous way which is foreign to Symbolist art.

 Look for the recurring dark theme of death and mortality (hint: skulls and skeletons)